RichardMoot/Slides/README.md

 * [Supergrover or Reconciling vectors and proofs](WoLLIC2019.pdf), invited talk at the [WoLLIC 2019](https://wollic2019.sites.uu.nl) workshop on compositionality in formal and distributional semantics.
 Discusses deep learning, supertagging and vector representations for words.

+* [First-order linear logic for natural language analysis](Stockholm2017), invited talk at the workshop on [Logic and Algorithms for Computational Linguistics](http://staff.math.su.se/rloukanova/LACompLing17.html) in Stockholm, 2017, about first-order linear logic as a general framework for language modelling and parsing

 * [Wide coverage semantics](WCS_Dusseldorf.pdf), talk in Düsseldorf about wide-coverage semantics using type-logical grammars, one of the first presentations of [Grail Light](https://richardmoot.github.io/GrailLight) with the deep learning component ([DeepGrail](https://richardmoot.github.io/DeepGrail)); also has some discussion about the difference between type-logical grammars and combinatory categorial grammars

 * [Logic and topology](LogicAndTopology), and older talk about logic and topology, notably the logic S4u (S4 with a universal modality, denoting true in all worlds)